Therese Hession earns second career National Coach of the Year accolade

 Hession's efforts and impressive results have not gone unnoticed.
 She's been named the National Coach of the Year twice (2014 by Golfweek and 1997 by the National Golf Coaches Association) and the Big Ten Coach of the Year on seven occasions (1993, 1997, 1999, 2002, 2003, 2005, 2014).
 Hession, a former president of the NCGA, was inducted into its Hall of Fame in 2004.
 That organization also tabbed her as a Region Coach of the Year three straight seasons (1996-98), the 2010 Gladys Palmer Meritorious Service Award and 2005 Founders Award recipient.

-Hession has guided many of her student-athletes to prestigious individual awards on the course and in the classroom.
-During her reign, Buckeye golfers have been honored with 10 All-America selections, 50 All-Big Ten selections, five Big Ten Player of the Year and six Big Ten Freshman of the Year honors.
-A strong proponent of education, Hession's players have earned numerous academic awards as well.
-She has coached 29 NGCA Scholar All-Americans, 91 Academic All-Big Ten selections and 132 OSU Scholar-Athletes.
+Student-athletes have earned many prestigious awards on the course and in the classroom under the tutelage of Hession.
+During her tenure, Buckeye golfers have been honored with 11 All-American and 54 All-Big Ten selections, six Big Ten Player of the Year and seven Big Ten Freshman of the Year laurels.
+A strong proponent of education, Hession's student-athletes have racked up academic awards as well.
+She has mentored 29 NGCA Scholar All-Americans, 144 OSU Scholar-Athletes and a total of 97 Academic All-Big Ten honorees.